brianhuey/mlbatbat_pgsql/README.md

 ./pg_import.pl -d day_dir -y year_dir

 Where day_dir is a directory that contains individual game dirs (directories beginning with gid_) year_dir is a directory that contains months and day directories.
+Ideally if you are just starting your database, and you've just scraped a large number of games, you will want to use the -y flag and do a bulk import.
+After that, you will want to use the -d flag to import a single day's worth of games.
+Alternatively, you can use the crontab script described below to automatically import games on a daily basis.

 ### drop_tables.sql
 Drop all tables that pg_struct.sql created.